-Isabelle Priest talks to PK Beville, inventor of the Virtual Dementia Tour mobile, on designing for the disease
+Isabelle Priest talks to PK Beville, inventor of the Virtual Dementia Tour mobile which simulates what it is like to have dementia, on designing for the disease.
+The tool could be useful for architects too

 Isabelle Priest: Tell me about the background behind the Virtual Dementia Tour mobile and why you have invented it.